Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

 - Restart the vm.

 ### Increase security
 The instructions above use the labs default administrator.
 If you want to have additional security, instead of using the lab administrator you can add another user (Security User) and add that user as an administrator.
 Login to the template using the new security user and run the SetupTemplateToDomainJoin.ps1.
 This will add an additional layer to help protect any secrets.
+The students shouldn't have access to the lab administrator account.

+# Troubleshooting
+- The log file for the script is located in the administrator user folder.
+The file will prefaced with "DJLog" followed by the date and time that the file was created.
+Any error message will be logged there.

+- If you are having issues with the script failing when run from a scheduled task, disable the task and try running the script manually from the student vm.

+- Check that the student vm is properly joined to the domain.
+    - View the proper domain name in the UI.
+    - Open command window and use dsregcmd.
+Additional troubleshooting tips using this tool. https://learn.microsoft.com/en-us/azure/active-directory/devices/troubleshoot-device-dsregcmd

 # Rename student VMs to unique names
 ## How to setup the template VM